How to connect, edit, and remove a storage device integration in MASV

 • Send from storage: For outbound files (Read)--MASV transfers files out of the storage device.

-6. (Optional for "Save to storage") In the Parent Folder Options, leave the checkbox unselected if you want to save the files in a folder that uses the package name.
-To deliver directly into the Target Directly, select the checkbox.
+6. (Optional for "Save to storage") In the Parent Folder Options, leave the checkbox unselected if you want to save the files in a directory that uses the package name.
+To deliver directly into the Target Directory, select the checkbox.

 7. Select Next.